 - An evidence table (with reference list) supporting the proposed intervention/process change

 - Project budget for equipment (individual items that cost >$5,000) and supplies.
 List each item in a table along with the cost, reason it is needed for the project.
-Funds for travel may be included if well justified and can be accomplished prior to the end of the fiscal
+Funds for travel may be included, if well-justified for project implementation, that are non-training or presentation related, if this can be accomplished prior to the end of the fiscal year.

 - Project timeline that includes the key steps in the project and when the project will be completed.